 “The big thing to Brendan was the nature of the offset,” he says.
 “But that’s really the visual of how the hosel enters the leading edge.
 Once we got that right, we started looking at muscle cuts on the back, the camber of the sole, the sole width.
 Again, not big changes.”

 Once you look at the muscle back, you’ll see some rather stark changes from the FG Tour 100’s.
-Those were made specifically for Wilson Golf’s Golden 100th anniversary in 2014, and featured gold accents and decoratively curved milling harking back to classic Wilson blades.
-Not busy, but compared to the new Staff Models, it’s like the interstate at rush hour.
+Those were made specifically for Wilson Golf’s Golden 100th anniversary in 2014, and featured gold accents and decorative curved milling harking back to classic Wilson blades.
+Not busy, but compared to the new Staff Models, it was like the interstate at rush hour.
 The Staff Models are even cleaner, with just a hint of milling.
 In this case, the milling gives the Staff Model the appearance of toe weighting.